bdureau/MotorTestStand/README.md

 - Application is available on the Android App store
 - On line help for each screen

+In addition it will allow you to configure any bluetooth or 3DR module using your Android app so that it can work with your board.

 You will need to use the console front end to use your test stand https://github.com/bdureau/RocketMotorTestStandConsole